Top Data Science Courses 2020

 Overview:

 This course is full-fledged on-campus learning.
-It is designed to teach details of business analytics tactics and its application in business.
+It is designed to teach details of business analytics tactics and their application in business.

 Teaching Mode: Classroom Training

 Off-campus learning mode is available for limited candidates.
-Candidates outside Bangalore can opt for Online classes but there are many restrictions and to-dos for such classes.
-Please follow this link to know details.
+Candidates outside Bangalore can opt for Online classes, but there are many restrictions and to-dos for such classes.
+Please follow this link to learn the details.

 Curriculum: